The rise of CBD products and the fear of failing a drug test

 CBD is only one of many chemical compounds in the cannabis plants.
 The key difference between hemp and marijuana is that hemp strains carry less than 0,2% or 0,3% of THC.
 This is the major reason that products made from hemp can be lawfully sold in most countries of the world.
 The cause of gaining momentum in the fame of CBD products is (besides all the benefits) because they don’t make you high – even with trace amounts of THC.

 A major concern people have is, that consuming CBD products can affect a drug test.
-While
+While drug tests are not testing for CBD, but for THC, it can still happen that you can fail a drug test with CBD-only products.

 As THC metabolites are fat-soluble and stored in the fatty tissue, even trace amounts can emerge in a drug test, depending on the time and quantity of THC ingested and the type of test.